tedstreete/opi-prov-life/BOOTSEQ.md

 - Should host OS wait for xPU to finish boot ?
   - For some functions, it must (e.g. NVMe namespace that it needs to boot from)
   - With a pre-provisioned, local host OS present, and for other functions (most notably, networking), the host can continue its boot sequence.
 Ports should appear down from the host's perspective until the xPU is ready to handle traffic from/to host.
   - Host OS continues to its boot. xPU needs to either respond to PCIe transactions or respond with retry config cycles (CRS) till it is ready.
 This automatically holds the host BIOS.
   - The xPU may hold its PCIe channel down during xPU boot.
-When the xPU has finished booting, it generates a hot-plug event, and the host will insert the xPU into the PCIe root complex.Is this true for all host OS?_
+When the xPU has finished booting, it generates a hot-plug event, and the host will insert the xPU into the PCIe root complex.
+Is this true for all host OS?

 - Who tells host OS/xPU OS to wait and how ?
   - PCIe has a mechanism for config retry cycles (CRS) that can be used.